Compressor Overheating - Causes and Fixes

-Keep Fins and Radiator Clean
+Keep Canopy Heat Vents and Radiator Clean

-Depending on how often you use the machine, once every few weeks or once a month, you should flush out the radiator fins.
+Depending on how often you use the machine, once every few weeks or once a month, you should also flush out the radiator fins.
 If they are plugged up with dirt and debris it’ll inhibit the airflow that cools the engine.

-All you need to do is use either a garden hose or a pressure washer to wash the fins clean, from the outside in.
+To clean your radiator, all you need to do is use either a garden hose or a pressure washer to wash the fins clean, from the outside in.

 Some of our older machines come with APT compressors, on which the alternator is right behind the radiator.
 If you plan to pressure wash the radiator fins on an APT compressor, simply put a piece of cardboard in front of the alternator to protect it.
 You can always use compressed air instead, and not worry about protecting the alternator.